Our School Offer

 No cost regarding placement.
 There are charges for swimming, riding etc.

-We work with Speech and Language Therapists, our Occupational Therapist, The Learning Disability Service, Woodland Ranger (Forest Schools), Educational Psychology, Swindon Music Service, Achievement for All.
+We work with Speech and Language Therapists, our Occupational Therapist, The Learning Disability Service, Woodland Ranger (Forest Schools), Educational Psychology, Swindon Music Service.

 The curriculum, learning environment and resources are designed to meet the needs

 of the pupils e.g. we use TEACCH and PECS throughout the school, have individual workstations,